material-components/material-components-android/docs/components/Carousel.md

 of the carousel.

-You can use the fullscreen strategy by passing in the strategy to the CarouselLayoutManager constructor: `new CarouselLayoutManager(new FullScreenCarouselStrategy())`.
+You can use the fullscreen strategy by passing in the strategy to the CarouselLayoutManager constructor: `CarouselLayoutManager(FullScreenCarouselStrategy())`.

-With the fullscreen strategy, it is recommended to use a vertical orientation carousel by either setting the orientation on the CarouselLayoutManager with the setter, or through its constructor: `new CarouselLayoutManager(new FullScreenCarouselStrategy(), RecyclerView.VERTICAL)`.
+With the fullscreen strategy, it is recommended to use a vertical orientation carousel by either setting the orientation on the CarouselLayoutManager with the setter, or through its constructor: `CarouselLayoutManager( FullScreenCarouselStrategy(), RecyclerView.VERTICAL)`.
 Stick to portrait orientation only, or adapt your layout to a different strategy when using landscape in order to maintain the aspect ratios of your images.